 If you have an untreated underactive thyroid gland (hypothyroidism):

 - You have an increased risk of developing heart disease.
 This is because a low thyroxine level causes the blood fats (lipids) - cholesterol, etc - to rise.
+You may have a higher risk of coronary heart disease and of heart failure.

 - If you are pregnant, you have an increased risk of developing some pregnancy complications - for example: